Foxes

 Wapusk National Park

 Wapusk National Park is located where the boreal forest transitions to the Arctic tundra.
 It is a meeting place for red foxes (Vulpes vulpes) and arctic foxes (Vulpes lagopus).
-Adapted for warmer climates, the red fox is generally found in the southern forests.
-The arctic fox is specially adapted to life in the north, living in the northern tundra.
-Towards the transition between the boreal forest and tundra, the species cohabitate and compete for resources.
+Adapted for warmer climates, the red fox is more commonly found in forests to the south.
+The arctic fox is specially adapted to life in the north, opting to live on the open tundra.
+In the transition between the boreal forest and tundra, both species cohabitate and compete for resources.

 Both species of fox prey on small mammals and nesting bird populations, like lemmings and bird eggs.
 The red fox is considered a general animal, as it can live in many climates and make use of different food sources.